eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-3.md

 :::

-The structure definition of `epoll_event` is given below for your understanding.
+The structure definition of `epoll_event` is given below for our understanding.

 ```c
 struct epoll_event {